mircare/Microbrewery/README.md

 This is the standalone of Microbrewery.
-Run it on a FASTA file to predict its Secondary Structure in 3- and 8-classes (Porter5), Solvent Accessibility in 4 classes (PaleAle5), Torsional Angles in 14 classes (Porter+5) and Contact Density in 4 classes (BrownAle5).
+Run it on a FASTA file to predict its Secondary Structure in 3- and 8-classes (Porter5), Solvent Accessibility in 4 classes (PaleAle5), Structural Motifs in 14 classes (Porter+5) and Contact Density in 4 classes (BrownAle5).

 optional arguments:
-  -h, --help         show this help message and exit -input fasta_file  FASTA file containing the protein to predict --noSS             Skip Secondary Structure prediction --noTA             Skip Torsional Angles prediction --noSA             Skip Solvent Accessibility prediction --noCD             Skip Contact Density prediction --setup            Initialize Microbrewery from scratch (e.g., required when
+  -h, --help         show this help message and exit -input fasta_file  FASTA file containing the protein to predict --noSS             Skip Secondary Structure prediction --noTA             Skip Structural Motifs prediction --noSA             Skip Solvent Accessibility prediction --noCD             Skip Contact Density prediction --setup            Initialize Microbrewery from scratch (e.g., required when